 “Some may call it overkill, I call it prudent,” he said.
 “I didn’t want to be a ‘bad story.’”

 When to get a screening

-While it is recommended that people at average risk of colorectal cancer get regular screenings between the age 45 and 50, individuals younger than that with a family history of colon cancer or who have inflammatory bowel disease should talk to their health care provider about when to begin screenings.
+While it is recommended that people at average risk of colorectal cancer get regular screenings starting at age 45, individuals younger than that with a family history of colon cancer or who have inflammatory bowel disease should talk to their health care provider about when to begin screenings.